MASN: Time Warner Cable

 Time Warner Cable, North Carolina's largest cable provider, never carried MASN on a basic cable tier on its North Carolina systems.
 This has resulted in the network airing a series of radio advertisements in the area asking TWC customers to ask the cable provider to add the network.
 On January 21, 2008, an FCC arbitrator ordered TWC to add MASN on its North Carolina systems, citing an argument that the provider was not carrying MASN in an effort to protect its own regional sports network Time Warner Cable Sports.
 Time Warner Cable appealed the decision to the FCC.
 On October 30, 2008, the FCC's Media Bureau denied the motions filed by Time Warner Cable in its appeal, and ordered TWC to put MASN on the analog tier of its North Carolina systems within 30 days.

 TWC filed another appeal for that decision, this time to the full commission.
 On January 16, 2009, the item was placed "on circulation" and remained there for almost two years.
 On December 20, 2010, the FCC voted 4–1 to grant Time Warner Cable's petition for review and reversed the Media Bureau's order.
 In the Memorandum Opinion and Order, it was revealed that in addition to offering carriage to MASN on a digital basic tier, TWC had "inquired into MASN's willingness to agree to carriage of MASN on an analog tier only in its Eastern North Carolina systems".
 This information seemed to expose TWC's apparent willingness to carry MASN on an analog tier on its systems in the Triangle and Wilmington areas, where the Nationals and Orioles are the only "local" teams designated by Major League Baseball.
 In the remaining home markets that are shared with the Atlanta Braves and Cincinnati Reds—including Charlotte and the Piedmont Triad—MASN would be carried on a digital basic tier, which is the same level of service where some Braves' games are carried.

 However, MASN insists on analog coverage in all areas.
 As a result, Time Warner Cable refused to carry the network in North Carolina.
-MASN's North Carolina footprint is limited to a few small cable systems scattered across the state, mostly in areas that are part of the Hampton Roads market.
+MASN's North Carolina footprint is limited to a few small cable systems scattered across the state, mostly in areas that are adjacent to the Hampton Roads market and serviced by their cable providers.
 This situation has yet to change with TWC's acquisition by Charter Communications.
 However, Charter shut down Spectrum Sports, successor to Time Warner Cable Sports, in June 2017.

 All games involving the Orioles and Nationals are blacked out in most of North Carolina from many other outlets including MLB Network, TBS, MLB Extra Innings and MLB.tv.